vinothchandra/se-challenge-payroll/README.md

    they explained?
 1. Did you separate any concerns in your application?
 Why or why not?
 1. Does your solution use appropriate data types for the problem as described?

+## How to build and run
+## Things I like about my design.
+Design choices : Initially I thought about developing this usign python but I thought it would be better to develop this in a language in which I have developed web application in the past.

+The design here emphasizes separating the logic into different layers using MVC pattern.
+Pushed the report generation to the  database. layer so that the UI can present data in different formats to help the user to easily analyze the data.